 The DCI is getting lowa closer to becoming the 20th state to have a nationally certified and recognized Child Abduction Response Team.
 The DCI hosted three separate, multiple-day, training sessions across the state this year as one of the many requirements to achieving national certification.
-Asset forfeiture money was also utilized to purchase vital investigative and search equipment as well as a trailer to aid law enforcement and first responders in the event of a CART deployment.
-The Zone 1 MCU Special Agent in Charge serves as the CART program coordinator and is assisted by a Zone 1 MCU Special Agent.
+Asset forfeiture funds were utilized to purchase vital investigative and search equipment as well as a response trailer to aid law enforcement and first responders in the event of a CART deployment.
+The Central Iowa MCU Special Agent in Charge serves as the CART program coordinator and is assisted by a Central Iowa MCU Special Agent.

-ViCAP - The DCI/DOI recently received training to participate in the FBI's ViCAP (Violent Criminal Apprehension Program).
+VICAP - The Division of Criminal Investigation and Division of Intelligence recently received training to participate in the FBI's ViCAP (Violent Criminal Apprehension Program).
 The ViCAP program is designed to collect information about solved and unsolved homicides, sexual assaults, missing persons and other violent crimes involving unidentified human remains.
 This information is then analyzed and correlated with case resolution along with the possibility of the offender(s) being connected to other violent criminal investigations across the country as the primary goals.
 The Missing Person Information Clearinghouse Coordinator and a Division of Intelligence Criminal Analyst have been designated as the points of contact for ViCAP in order to process requests associated with the ViCAP submissions.